rails-girls-summer-of-code/summer-of-code/guide/coaching.md

 We highly recommend that students and coaches spend their Summer of Code in the same location, ideally sharing one workspace.
 We believe that sitting together in front of a screen with your team to help them solve problems or explain concepts is often more beneficial (and easier), both for the students and the coaches.

-However, sometimes this just isn't possible — and that's when remote coaching becomes a good alternative solution and we’ll try our best to make this possible for our teams.
+However, sometimes this just isn't possible — and that's when remote coaching becomes a good alternative solution.

 <h3 id="what">What will I be doing as a coach?</h3>